jldevelops/aa-lottery-oracle/README.md

 ## Params
 `entry` bytes for 1 ticket, min 10KB

-`trigger_fee` part of entry which will go to user who triggered lottery calculation, min 1 byte
+`trigger_fee` part of entry which will go to user who triggered lottery calculation

 `oracle` oracle to get results from